BenKellySoftware/DnDiscord-Bot/readme.md

 3. `ruby run.rb`

 ## Completed Stuff
+- General Use
+>	Command words and parameters are seperated by space, but multi word parameters can be grouped with double quotes e.g. `Proficiencies add skill "Animal Handling"`

 - Roll Dice
 >	Start with 'roll', can chain together multiple dice and constants, for example:
 >	`roll xdy + z`